07: Stans to Sachseln

 Its course intersects with a strikingly elegant dwelling, stunning the passerby with its beauty and timeless tranquility, cloaked in the charred bark of wood.
 It is a fraternal replica of Nicolas’s abode.

-During its journey, the route traverses a grove, initiating her descent towards Sachseln, like a slow dance orchestrated by nature itself.
+In its journey, it crosses a grove, thus beginning its descent towards Sachseln, like a slow dance orchestrated by nature itself.

 The slope gradually intensifies, propelling the traveler amidst tall grasses and beaten earth, alongside slumbering farms, akin to a voyage through the ages.